-These muscles help you do everyday tasks, like putting dishes up high in a cabinet or placing items overhead on a shelf.
+These muscles help you do everyday tasks, such as putting dishes up high in a cabinet or placing items overhead on a shelf.

 One way to keep your upper body in shape is by including the overhead press, also called a shoulder press, in your overall exercise routine.

 When executing any exercise that involves using weight, you need to understand the function and pattern of the movement before you hit the gym.

 Rader explains that an overhead press is simply a movement in which resistance is pushed above the head.
 You can do this in a variety of ways, such as by using: